 - Portrait of an Arts Ecosystem: South Los Angeles, by John Carnwath and Anh Thang Dao-Shah

 - Portrait of an Arts Ecosystem: Fresno, by Salvador Acevedo and Nikiko Masumoto

 The Grantmaking Business Process Evaluation explored the specific inputs and work steps in the grantmaking processes at CAC, how the grant programs intersect with each other in the larger portfolio, how communications and decision-making about the grantmaking process flow within the organization, and where the system is overloaded or stressed.
 Efficiency, effectiveness, and equity in funding were the three guiding principles we assessed in CAC’s business systems, with special emphasis on racial equity.
 The Business Process Evaluation contributed much to the Agency-Level Theory of change in pointing out stress points in the grantmaking process and revealing possiiblities for structural changes that could reduce or eliminate stressors and improve the model.

-Business Process Model Evaluation resources include:
+Business Process Model Evaluation deliverables (currently not publicly available) include:

 - Grantmaking Business Process Evaluation, Final Report, July 2022, by Salvador Acevedo